metabase/metabase/docs/users-guide/sql-snippets.md

 The SQL editor **sidebar** has a **SQL Snippets** menu to list available and archived snippets.

-Click on the code icon on the right side of the SQL editor, below the **Data Reference** book icon (learn about your data) and the **Variables** χ icon.
-Metabase will slide out a sibebar menu that lists available snippets.
+Click on the snippet icon on the right side of the SQL editor, below the Data Reference book icon and the Variables χ icon.
+Metabase will slide out a sidebar menu that lists available snippets.

 From the SQL Snippets menu, you can: